-- Familiarize how industry communicates, practices for accuracy in presenting the technical • information. - Develop the engineering imagination essential for successful design.

-- Demonstrate utility of drafting and modeling packages in orthographic and isometric drawings. - Train the usage of 2D and 3D modeling software's. - Impart graphical representation of simple components.
+- Create awareness of the engineering drawing as the language of engineers. - Familiarize how industry communicates, practices for accuracy in presenting the technical information. - Develop the engineering imagination essential for successful design. - Demonstrate utility of drafting and modeling packages in orthographic and isometric drawings. - Train the usage of 2D and 3D modeling software's. - Impart graphical representation of simple components.

-Manual Drawing:
+Manual Drawing: 7L

-7L Introduction to Engineering graphics: Principles of Engineering Graphics and their Significance-Conventions in drawing-lettering - BIS conventions.
+Introduction to Engineering graphics: Principles of Engineering Graphics and their Significance-Conventions in drawing-lettering - BIS conventions.

-a) Conic sections - general method only,
+- a) Conic sections general method only,

-b) Cycloid, epicycloids and hypocycloid
+- b) Cycloid, epicycloids and hypocycloid

-c) Involutes
+- c) Involutes 2L